Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Methodology

-The above definitions of the restriction and lifting operators guarantee that the reconstructed, by the lifting operator, normalized density profiles preserve the total density within the domain $\Omega$, as per Proposition \ref{prop:1}.
-We highlight here that while the operators are constructed based on the dataset $X$, their employment applies to any seen or unseen observation $x(t)\in \mathbb{R}^{n_c}$ obtained from Eq.~\eqref{eq:denNorm} and $\boldsymbol{y}(t)\in \mathbb{R}^d$.
+In both cases, the above definitions of the restriction and lifting operators guarantee that the reconstructed normalized density profiles preserve the total per-population density within the domain $\Omega$, as per Propositions~\ref{prop:1} and \ref{prop:2}.
+We highlight here that while the operators are constructed based on the dataset $X$ (or $X^{(l)}$ for $l=1,2$), their employment applies to any seen or unseen observation $x(t)$ obtained from Eq.~\eqref{eq:denNorm} and $\boldsymbol{y}(t)$.
+Hereafter, for conciseness of the presentation, we will carry the single-population dimensions of $x(t)$ and $\boldsymbol{y}(t)$, unless otherwise specified.

+\begin{remark} Mass preservation and element-wise positivity in the reconstructed field are distinct properties.
+Standard POD/SVD truncation does not guarantee non-negativity in reconstruction: negative pointwise values may appear even when the original snapshots are positive.
+Since the reconstructed field is obtained by adding back the original mean, small negative entries---when they occur---are expected to appear in the low-density tails of the distribution.
+In such cases, we post-process the corresponding snapshots \textit{only for observation purposes}, by setting these values to zero, and renormalizing the reconstruction by the total mass of the nonnegative part.
+This ensures positivity while preserving total mass, with normalization factors remaining near 1.

+\end{remark} \begin{remark} The reconstruction step is only observational in our pipeline, as density fields are reconstructed via $\mathcal{L}$ in Eq.~\eqref{eq:Lift} or \eqref{eq:Lift2}, while the ROM evolves entirely in the latent space (see Eq.~\eqref{eq:LER_basic}).
+Since learning is performed with the original snapshots (which are nonnegative by construction), any post-process non-negativity enforcement does not influence the latent representation learning.
+Constrained reconstruction approaches, such as nearest-neighbor based methods commonly used in Diffusion Maps latent spaces \cite{Patsatzis2023,Chin2024}, can guarantee non-negativity by construction but require higher computational cost; integrating such techniques into our pipeline is straightforward, although a detailed comparative study is out of the scope in the current work. \end{remark}